In this guide, I quickly take you through the steps for freezing bananas for smoothies and why you might want to do it.

 2. Now cut the bananas into slices that will fit into the blender.
 Cutting it into thirds should be small enough.
 This step isn’t important if you don’t plan on using the bananas for smoothies.

 - This next step is optional but helps stop the bananas from browning.
 Just lightly spray or rub some lime or lemon juice onto the bananas.

 4. Place the bananas into a sealable bag or wrap in saran wrap.
 Make sure they’re completely covered as you don’t want freezer burn.

-- Seal the bag up with as little air in it as possible.
+- Seal the bag with as little air in it as possible.
 A vacuum machine will work best if you have one.
 Vacuum packing isn’t essential, but it will help reduce the amount of browning.

-- You can keep them frozen for up to 6 months before the quality will start to degrade.
+- You can keep the bananas frozen for up to 6 months before the quality will start to degrade.
 Whenever you need some bananas for a smoothie just remove and blend them in your next tasty smoothie.

 I should note that the following steps are not essential but may help you out when it comes to getting that perfect frozen banana.

 - If you cut the bananas with a knife, try to use a ceramic knife as this will help prevent the banana from going brown where you have cut it.
 This is also the same with avocados, apple, and a ton of other fruit.

 - You can freeze the banana on a tray with baking paper before transferring to a bag.
 This will help prevent the banana from sticking together.
 Of course, you will need a big enough freezer to do this.
 I haven’t had any problems with the bananas freezing together so bad that I couldn’t separate them.